Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

 ### Handling state for  years and months
 Now that we have our calendar object with month and year parameters, we can set any required regular and state variables.
 Mainly, we have the currentYear and currentMonth state variables.
-The year parameter is parsed to an int,and Object.keys() turns the calendar months into an array we can track with an index.
+The year parameter is parsed to an int, and Object.keys() turns the calendar's 'months'  into an array.
+We track month changes with an index.